SPECIAL OFFER: - Limited Time Only!

 Clear carbonated beverage (such as club soda or lemon-lime soda), chilled

-For syrup: In a blender or food processor, combine desired fruit, sugar, and lemon juice.
-Cover and blend or process until smooth.
-Strain through a fine mesh strainer; discard solids.
-Cover and chill strained syrup for 4 hours or up to 3 days.
+For syrup: In a blender or food processor, combine desired fruit, sugar and lemon juice.
+Blend or process until smooth.
+Strain through a fine-mesh sieve.
+Chill syrup, covered, for 4 hours or up to 3 days.

 For each soda: Add 1/4 cup of the chilled fruit syrup and half a scoop of ice cream to a tall glass.
 Blend with spoon.
-Fill glass three-quarters full with club soda.
+Fill glass three-quarters full with carbonated beverage.
 Add two scoops ice cream.
-Serve immediately with a straw.
+Serve immediately.